hmc-cs-131/cs131-course-notes/markdown/lec05.md

 Now that you've had some time to think about the object-oriented approach to working with shapes, I encourage you to discuss your ideas with others.
 Once you've finished discussing shapes, take a moment to share how your weekend went.
 Let us know how you're doing!

 ## Warm-up Problem Solution
-Certainly!
-Here's the combined set of notes that include the Java code for the object-oriented approach:

-# CS131 Programming Languages - Week Three Lecture Notes

-## Warm-up Problem: Working with Shapes

 ### Object-Oriented Approach
 In the warm-up problem, we explored how to work with shapes using an object-oriented approach.
 Let's recap the solution and highlight the important components.